dotnet/dotnet-docker/samples/aspnetapp/README.md

 * **Self-contained deployment** -- Publish the runtime with the application.
 * **Assembly linking** -- Trim assemblies, including in the .NET Core framework, to make the application smaller.
-* **Ready to Run compilation** -- Compile assemblies to Ready to Run format to make startup faster.
+* **Ready to Run (R2R) compilation** -- Compile assemblies to R2R format to make startup faster.
+R2R Compiled assemblies are larger.
+The benefit of R2R compilation for your application may be outweighed by the size increase, so please do test your application with and without R2R.

-The first two operations reduce size, which can decrease image pull times.
-The last operation improves startup performance, but increases size.
-You can experiment with these options if you want to see which combination of settings works best for you.
+You are encouraged to experiment with these options if you want to see which combination of settings works best for you.

 The following instructions demonstrate how to build the `slim` Dockerfiles: